 fails to load, the browser will try Arial, then sans-serif.

-CSS @font-face
+The new CSS @font-face

 , descent-override